AYA Wellness Policy

 General nutrition requirements for competitive foods:

-- Be a grain product that contains 50 percent or more whole grains by weight or has whole grain as the first ingredient; or
+* Be a grain product that contains 50 percent or more whole grains by weight or have a whole grain as the first ingredient; or

 Nutrition standards for beverages: